-Changes in suspended Medium High Low solids (water clarity) Q: Medium A: Medium C: Medium Q: High A: Low C: Medium Q: Medium A: Low C: Medium biotope is covered with water.
+Light is an essential resource for all photoautotrophic organisms.
+Changes in suspended solids affecting water clarity will have a direct impact on the photosynthesising capabilities of Fucus serratus.
+Irradiance below light compensation point of photosynthetic species can compromise carbon accumulation (Middelboe et al., 2006).
+However, water clarity is only relevant when the biotope is covered with water.
 Seaweed photosynthesis declines on emersion and recommences when recovered with water.
 In addition, increased siltation may cover the frond surface of Fucus serratus with a layer of sediment further reducing photosynthesis and growth rate.
 Sediment deposition can also interfere with attachment of microscopic stages of seaweeds reducing recruitment (see 'siltation' pressures).
-Red algae can tolerate a wider range of light levels than any other group of photosynthetic plants (Kain & Norton, 1990) and will therefore be less affected by a reduction in water clarity.
+Red algae can tolerate a wider range of light levels than any other group of photosynthetic plants (Kain & Norton, 1990) and will, therefore, be less affected by a reduction in water clarity.